Treating Leukemia in Children and Other Cancers in Teens & Young Adults

 Clinical Support Team

-In addition to our multidisciplinary team of AYA cancer doctors and specialists, Angie Fowler Adolescent & Young Adult Cancer Institute offers unique behavioral health experts with extensive knowledge of AYA cancer, including psychologists and advance practice nurses dedicated to the teen and young adult population.
+Angie Fowler Adolescent & Young Adult Cancer Institute includes a multidisciplinary team of AYA cancer doctors and specialists.
+In addition, the institute includes other unique behavioral health experts with extensive knowledge of AYA cancer.
+Among these specialists are psychologists and advance practice nurses dedicated to the teen and young adult population.
 Our support team helps teen and young adult patients throughout their journey, as a supplement to their medical treatment.

-As part of our commitment to comprehensive care for teens living with cancer, we also have clinical psychologists readily available, so teens and young adults can access the mental and emotional support they need during cancer treatment.
-These specialists are highly skilled and trained in understanding how to best care for teen patients in a more inclusive way.
+As part of our commitment to comprehensive care for teens living with cancer, we also have clinical psychologists readily available.
+Our psychologists help provide teens and young adults with the mental and emotional support they need during cancer treatment.
+These therapists are highly skilled and trained in understanding how to best care for teen patients in a more inclusive way.

 It’s rare for teens and young adults to meet others in their age group in everyday life who are going through the same experience.
 Yet positive connections and a meaningful cancer support network can go a long way toward speeding a patient’s recovery.